 - You or someone you know works for an airline.
 It could be that you are using airline benefits, including buddy passes.

 - You don’t want to take your original flight for voluntary reasons.
-Maybe you miss your kids and you want to see them sooner so you’re put on the standby list for an earlier flight out.
+Maybe you miss the kids and don’t want to wait to see them.
+Or you just want to get to your destination as soon as possible.
+So you’re put on the standby list for an earlier flight out.

-- You don’t want to take your original flight for involuntary reasons.
+- You can’t take your original flight for involuntary reasons.
 Things like weather.
 Your flight gets cancelled so you may be put on the standby list for another flight.

 The list will be prioritized according to your reason for being on it.
 Revenue passengers who didn’t make their original flight for involuntary reasons are normally highest on the list.